ehendrix23/tesla_dashcam/README.rst

                             Skip x number of seconds from start of event for resulting video. (default: None) --end_offset END_OFFSET
-                            Ignore the last x seconds of the event for resulting video (default: None)
+                            Ignore the last x seconds of the event for resulting video (default: None) --sentry_offset       Set offsets for Sentry clips based on when timestamp of object detection occurred (default: False)

     Video Output:
       Options related to resulting video creation.